mvamsichaitanya/azkaban-job-generator-plugin/README.md

 * Representing flows in simple xml format

-* During build it will validate every flow whether it is a valid DAG or not.
+* During build it will validate every flow whether it is a valid DAG or not and generates zip of job files in target directory.

 ### How to use.